Brief History Of My Military Service

 At this time - 1965 / 1966 - film in the Qui Nhon area was almost impossible to get.
 I usually got one of the pilots who flew to either Naha or Clark AFB, to bring some film back for me.
 A lot of the time I just ran out of film

 The camera for the 1/2 frame film was the little point and shoot totally automatic Canon Dial 35 half frame camera.
-Later on I was able to get more film and switched back over to my Cannon Pellix SLR Camera
+This was pocket size and could be carried in my front pocket.
+Also it was very small and light weight.
+Later on I was able to get more film and switched back over to my Cannon Pellix SLR Camera.

 Should you be able to contribute a little more to this page, or to the page under construction for the 4th DASF that was located in Korea, please contact me.
 Pictures and text for the pictures and any history are welcomed and credit will be give for additional input.
 Thank you for stopping by.
 I hope this little bit of history was interesting.